precice/tutorials/aste-turbine/README.md

 * Join the result meshes into a final mesh.
 * Using calculator calculates difference between mapped and original function on coarse grid.

-Important note :  The `run.sh` script assumes the ASTE binaries and python scripts are in $PATH
+Important note:  The `run.sh` script assumes that the ASTE binaries and python scripts are in `$PATH`.